lautarodragan/wookie-movies/README.md

 This library is the only one to show up in both ReactJS' and Next.JS' recommendations.
 It was also highly recommended to me, and was authored by Kent C. Dodds, a well known and respected software architect in the frontend world.

+### E2E Testing with Cypress

+We need something that tests our code in a real browser.
+NextJS' and [ReactJS'](https://reactjs.org/docs/testing-environments.html#end-to-end-tests-aka-e2e-tests) docs suggest either [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/) for this.

+Both projects have roughly the same stars in GitHub, but Cypress has 4x the weekly downloads from npm and is exclusively focused on JS, while Playwright supports other languages.
+Both tools seem to be right for the job, but Cypress makes me more comfortable.

+### API Mocking With MSW

+Mock Service Worker is a relatively new library that enables mocking HTTP calls both in front and backend.
+In the frontend it uses a service worker, which works like a charm.
+In NodeJS it hooks into the native modules, "mocking" internals.
+I've used it in the past year in NodeJS and found a few rough edge cases which made me question how production-ready it was.

+It still has ways to go to reach a `1.0.0` version, but it's growing quickly and the development experience it offers is amazing.
+The most common alternative is running a mock server in docker, which is slower and more painful in general.

+In our test suite we'll use MSW in both the browser and  NodeJS, since we have tests that run against jsdom in node with RTL and real-browser ones with Cypress.

+There's a small risk in introducing this dependency, but I believe the risk is very low and completely worth it: it does not impact production code at all and, if we ever needed to, replacing it by a different solution would be straight-forward since most of the effort goes into writing the HTTP mocks regardless of the tool used.

 ## Chosen Libraries and Frameworks